simonsobs/sotodlib/docs/det_match.rst

 The ``sotodlib.coords.det_match`` module allows us to map resonators from one source to another, using information such as resonator frequency, bias-line assignments, and pointing information.
-This is particularly useful to create a map from resonators in a SMuRF tune-file, to real detectors from either a design-file, or a handmade solutions file based on a separate tune-file.
+This is particularly useful to create a map from resonators in a SMuRF tune-file to real detectors from either a design-file, or a handmade solutions file based on a separate tune-file.

 This works by translating the detector matching problem into an instance